TransparentLC/realesrgan-gui/README.en-US.md

 * It may be possible to run Real-ESRGAN GUI in other Linux distributions, but I have not tested it.

 </details>

+Please check out [CONTRIBUTING.md](https://github.com/TransparentLC/realesrgan-gui/blob/master/CONTRIBUTING.md) if you would like to contribute to Real-ESRGAN GUI.

 ### Build `Real-ESRGAN GUI.app` for Apple Silicon (`arm64`)